zszheng147/Spatial-AST/README.md

 ```

 ## Train a new model
-Training from scratch is pretty simple and easy.
 ```bash
 reverb_type=binaural # or mono / ambisonics (will be supported soon) bash scripts/finetune-20k.sh $reverb_type